hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 #### Step 4.
 Commit & publish

-Change to your Github desktop, commit your changes, and press the publish button.
+Change to your GitHub desktop, commit your changes, and press the publish button.
 ![commit/publish](/assets/Chapter0-commit%20and%20publish.png)

 Then you can go to your webpage with `https://username.github.io`.
 Change username to yours and see what is happening.
-During further study, you will use Github pages to do more, to share and show anything you want with the world.
+During further study, you will use GitHub pages to do more, to share and show anything you want with the world.

 ### Bind a customised domain name